philipnilsson/Badness10k/pages/escaping-hell-with-monads.md

 i.e. functions that may not return a real value, need to be run in sequence.

-Such functions tend lead to deeply nested and hard to read code with excessive syntactic clutter, obscuring our actual intentions.
+Such functions tend to lead to deeply nested and hard to read code with excessive syntactic clutter, obscuring our actual intentions.

 ``` javascript